janvennemann/typo3-fluid-standalone/README.md

 TYPO3 Fluid Standalone
 ======================

-A standalone version of Fluid, the template engine of the TYPO3 Flow PHP Framework
+A standalone version of Fluid, the template engine of the TYPO3 Flow PHP Framework.
+Based on the current TYPO3 Flow 2.0 Beta 1

 Setup
 -----